Noamismach/chronos_track/README.md

 ### Runtime Controls

-- `Ctrl+C` – עוצר את ה־injector/sniffer, סוגר את ממשק ה‑TUI ומדפיס Exit Report.
+- `Ctrl+C` – Stops injector/sniffer, closes the TUI, and prints the exit report.
-- `q` / `Q` – סוגר את ה‑TUI בלבד (גם כן מפסיק את הסשן).
+- `q` / `Q` – Gracefully quits the TUI (also flips the shared `running` flag).
-- פלט INFO כל 50 דגימות מציג נקודות, slope, ppm, $R^2$, verdict ומרווח ההזרקה החדש.
+- INFO logs every 50 samples include point count, slope, ppm, $R^2$, verdict, and the new injection interval.

 ### Outputs